arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 }
 ```

-Upload the sketch from the **sketch tab** by clicking the second button at the top left of the left side of the sketch bar.
+Upload the sketch from the **sketch tab** by clicking the second button at the top left side of the sketch bar.

 Once it has been uploaded, you can see the temperature value just uploaded by going to your **Thing Setup** tab and looking at the last value of the **temperature** variable.
 You can also open the Serial Monitor to see your data live.

 ![Arduino Cloud - Sketch tab](assets/IoTCloud-thingSketch.png)